Corpach Marina Loch Linnhe Fort William

 A 2011 report developed the initial concept of a marina of just over 80 berths, capable of hosting a range of boat and yacht sizes on pontoons arranged in the shelter of floating breakwaters.
 Shore facilities normally associated with a marina were also envisaged, including a service building to house reception, toilets and showers, as well as a fuelling point and effluent management.
 A car and boat park was incorporated in the plan, and a slipway for the launching and recovery of day boats, trailer sailers and the like.
 A preliminary estimate put the cost of the development at around £3 million.

-A company limited by guarantee has been formed, known as Thomas Telford Corpach Marina Ltd. However, until the final decision is taken to invest in construction, a small working group has been formed under the aegis of CRC.
-The group was formed and initially chaired by the late Dr Su Sen, until his retirement from public life.
-His contribution and inspiration are recognised by all.
+A company limited by shares has been formed, known as Thomas Telford Corpach Marina Ltd. However, until ready to start trading, a small working group was formed under the aegis of CRC to drive forward the project.
+Initially chaired by the late and much respected Dr Su Sen, his contribution and inspiration to the project are recognised by all.

 Members of the group today are: